 The announcement of the SharePoint Framework isn’t deprecating anything.
-Everything that we were able to do in the past we still can do after the SharePoint Framework is released.
-SharePoint Framework is yet another tool in the toolbox and it’s up to you to choose the best tool for the job.
+Everything that we were able to do in the past we still can do.
+SPFx is yet another tool in the toolbox and it’s up to you to choose the best tool for the job.

 An important thing to keep in mind is that while customizations built using the SharePoint Framework work on both new and old sites, SharePoint Add-ins work only with old sites.
-So, if you want to extend the new SharePoint UX, you will need to use the Framework.
+So, if you want to extend the new SharePoint UX, you will need to use SPFx.

 Using modern team sites is currently not required and your organization can still use the user experience that it is familiar with.
 This is very important because many organizations have big investments in SharePoint solutions and have trained many users for working with the particular UX.
 Modern team sites look great and offer improved user experience in the mobile-first world.
 When your organization gradually adopts modern team sites you will likely be building more and more solutions using the SharePoint Framework to further extend their capabilities.

 So, when should I use the SharePoint Framework?